eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ```

-## Permissions system
+## Permissions System

-Each account has a set of hierarchical permissions that control what that account can do, and comes with two base permissions by default.
-These two permissions cannot be removed as they are required for your account to function properly.
+Each account has a set of hierarchical permissions that control what that account can do.
+Hierarchical permissions have two base permissions by default.
+These two permissions are required for your account to function properly and cannot be removed.

-The mandatory permissions are `owner` and `active`.
+The mandatory required permissions are `owner` and `active`.

-A permission can only ever change what controls it (keys or accounts) or the what controls its children.
-It can never change what controls its parent.
+A permission can only change what controls it (keys or accounts) or what controls its children.
+It can not change what controls its parent.

 ![Who can change permissions?](images/who_can_change_permissions.png)

 What controls a permission is either a public key (which is registered on chain, and controlled by the associated private key) or another `account@permission`.
-This allows for the creation of complex account control structures, where multiple parties have control over a single account while still having full autonomy over their own account’s security.
+This control allows for the creation of complex account control structures, where multiple parties have control over a single account while still having full autonomy over their own account’s security.

 Take the following diagram as an example, where the account `alice` is controlled both by `bob` and `charlie`, while `charlie` is also controlled by `tom`.
 Eventually, all accounts are controlled by keys.